-The short courses are run over a period of two and half days and can accommodate up to 60 participants.
+The short courses are run over a period of two days and can accommodate up to 60 participants.
 Their aim is to increase your awareness of issues in science communication for scientists and to provide you with strategies for successful personal oral and written communication.
 The short courses are intensive and highly interactive and you will be expected to participate throughout the course.

 The short course will address: